 The rest of the paper is organized as follows.
 We begin with a discussion of related works in Section II.
-Then we introduce our model and formally define the problem in Section III.
+Then we introduce the mathematical notations representing the inputs to the problem and formally define the problem in Section III.
 In Section IV, we present OPT-MULE, an ILP formulation to optimally solve MULE, followed by our proposed heuristic, FAST-MULE in Section V. Our evaluation of the proposed solutions are presented in Section VI.
 Finally, we conclude with some future research directions in Section VII.